borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 - Go to configuration, then select amplifier then select simulated amplifier
 - Create a new workspace and select data to be played back

+To choose a simulated environment for EEG signals

+- Configuration -> Select Amplifier -> Simulated Amplifier
+- Then Test Signal, This should show you sinusoidal test signals